TheDummi/DumJS/README.md

 ## Command handler

-Can handler both interaction and message commands with this command handler.
+Can handle both interaction and message commands with this command handler.

 ## Event handler